boots-edu/textbook/source/text/8-testing/jest.md

 ## Code Coverage
 Coverage is important when writing tests
 While you should not specifically write tests to coverage, since those tests will not cover all possible inputs, you should make sure that your tests actually cover your code.
-Let’s look at our example again, from a coverage standpoint
+Let's look at our example again, from a coverage standpoint
 Running: jest –coverage will produce a shortened coverage report like this:

 ```